Vyral/vicky-durandisse/_posts/2018-11-27-how-to-fix-a-listing-that-isnt-getting-offers.md

 {% include youtube.html %}

-If you’ve listed your home but haven’t received any offers, what should you do?
-First of all, you need to realize that **there are four primary factors that cause listings to sell: **
+If you’ve listed your ho me but haven’t received any offers, what should you do?
+First of all, you need to realize that **there are four primary factors that cause listings to sell:&nbsp;**

 1. Price
 2. Condition